Deployment orchestration↑

 Use a preconfigured Docker-based deployment↑

-For automated nginx configuration, we offer a preconfigured Docker image.
+For containerized deployment, we provide a Docker image that runs nginx with native PKCS#11 integration.
 This image includes a watchdog process that monitors and automatically applies changes from Protect to nginx.

 To deploy this nginx image with Protect via Docker: